Byfild History, Family Crest & Coats of Arms

 Early Origins of the Byfild family

-The surname Byfild was first found in Northamptonshire, where they held a family seat
+The surname Byfild was first found in Northamptonshire, at Byfield, a parish, in the union of Daventry, hundred of Chipping-Warden.

 Early History of the Byfild family

 This web page shows only a small excerpt of our Byfild research.
 Another 178 words (13 lines of text) covering the years 1086, 1273, 1367, 1579, 1597, 1597, 1616, 1654, 1741, 1579, 1622, 1597, 1596, 1579, 1665, 1622, 1598, 1664, 1598, 1597, 1660, 1615, 1643 and 1654 are included under the topic Early Byfild History in all our PDF Extended History products and printed products wherever possible.

 Byfild Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Byfild were recorded, including Byfield, Byfeld, Byfelde, Byfild, Byfielde, Bifield and many more.

 Early Notables of the Byfild family (pre 1700)